 The walk down the hallway led to a door, opening into a massive warehouse-like facility.
-There standing were these machines, upon what seemed like hydraulic stilts.
-I crossed the steel bridge to enter the belly of the beast that would be my home for the next 2 days.
-I had prepared with Ground school training so as to make friends with my new foe, would I be able to master what I had learned, would I be able to fly the Airbus A320.
-Well, not actually the real plane but a very expensive, Level D flight simulator at the Jet Blue University in Orlando Florida.
+Standing in the middle of the room were these machines, on what seemed like hydraulic stilts.
+I crossed the steel bridge to enter the belly of the beast that would be my home for the next two days.
+I had prepared with “Ground School” training to make friends with my new foe.
+But would I be able to master what I had learned; would I be able to fly the Airbus A320?
+Well, not actually the real plane but a very expensive, level D flight simulator at the Jet Blue University in Orlando Florida.
 I was here to see if I could learn to fly an airplane millions of passengers before me had flown in.
 I would be trained by the best, Captain Wayne Phillips, a seasoned professional who had a great way of making the complicated sound easy.

 With as many as 30.2 million small businesses in the US, the opportunity to sell in this space has never been greater.
 Yet it comes with some perils.
 Selling into this B2B space with the same tried and trusted techniques of the B2C world will certainly meet with failure and wasted effort.
 Why?
 Because Credit payments are considered the costliest of all payment types like ACH, Check & Wire.
-Saving a B2B a penny or 2 when they already think 2.5% to 3% is too much, will lead to credit being suppressed as a form of payment and capping out your account.
-Price is not a value lever and if you are relying on Level III to save the day, think again.
+Saving a B2B organization a penny or 2 when they already think 2.5% to 3% is too much, will lead to credit being suppressed as a form of payment and capping out your account.
+Price is not a value lever, and if you are relying on Level III to save the day, think again.

 Roger McNamara Bio: